shcheng/modelMix/README.md

 modelMix
 ========

-An implementation of EM algorithm on 2D gaussian mixing models
+An implementation of EM algorithm on 2D gaussian mixing models in Python.